dialvare/edge-cv-serie/docs/sno_aws.md

 | Google Cloud Platform (GCP) | x86_64 & aarch64 |
 | Microsoft Azure             | x86_64           |

+Depending on the cloud provider you choose, the steps described may vary slightly, so if you decide not to use AWS, we strongly encourage you to use this guide as a reference and supplement it with the official documentation.

-For this blogpost, you will need to use an active AWS account or create a new one from the [Amazon Web Service home page](https://aws.amazon.com/).
+That being said, let's move on and create a new AWS account from the [Amazon Web Service home page](https://aws.amazon.com/) in case you don't have an active one yet.

 ### Creating and configuring the Route 53 service
 As part of the account configuration and, in order to being able to deploy OpenShift, it is needed to set up a public hosted zone in the Route 53 service.
 Here it is the [documentation](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.14/html/installing/installing-on-aws#installation-aws-route53_installing-aws-account).